 Around the same time in the late 1990s, NASA began to build what would become the first free-flying vehicle ever to be propelled by a scramjet engine.
 As part of the Hyper-X Program, NASA built three 12-ft long test vehicles known as X-43A.
 While the first test flight in 2001 was terminated prematurely after control surface failure on the rocket booster, in 2004 the second and third vehicles would go on to set airbreathing speed records at Mach 7 and at Mach 10, respectively.
 The Vehicle Analysis Branch (VAB) was instrumental in the highly successful program, making critical contributions in configuration development, aerodynamics, propulsion design, structural analysis, mission design and integrated performance.
 VAB also provided substantial design support to the X-43B, X-43C and X-43D vehicles, though none of those made it to flight prior to the program being cancelled.

 Several years after the X-43A vehicles flew, engineers at NASA (including several from VAB) joined with the Air Force Research Laboratory (AFRL) and their partners from Australia’s Defence Science and Technology Organisation (DSTO) to begin work on another scramjet flight experiment as part of the Hypersonic International Flight Research Experimentation Program (HIFiRE) Program.
 This test, known as HIFiRE Flight #2, would test a dual-mode ramjet / scramjet on top of a sounding rocket in accelerating flight from Mach 6 to Mach 8.
 Critical here, and the first test of its kind, was to test the engine as combustion transitioned from subsonic (as a ramjet) to fully supersonic (as a scramjet) along the flight.
-As NASA held primary responsibility for the design, analysis and performance of the engine, engineers from VAB again played critical roles on the flight project.
+As NASA held primary responsibility for the design, analysis and performance of the engine, engineers from VAB again played critical roles on the flight study.
 These included engine performance analysis, aerodynamic analyses, uncertainty quantification of inlet operability, and overall mission design.
 HIFiRE Flight #2 flew a unique, depressed trajectory enabled by software modifications suggested by VAB and was ultimately able to gather an impressive data set not achievable in ground test.

 Today, VAB supports the Hypersonic Technology Project (HTP) in its endeavors to further research into hypersonic phenomena while sustaining our core competencies and helping the U.S. achieve the ultimate end goal of routine hypersonic flight.
 HTP continues to work closely with its partners in the Department of Defense (DoD) in order to leverage investments in flight activities that develop and validate advanced physics-based models, while the DoD leverages NASA expertise, analyses, testing capabilities and computational models.
 VAB leads the systems analysis research theme for HTP, one of four focused areas of fundamental research.